 6. The LCS Client or AF returns an Event Report Acknowledgment to the UE over the secure user plane connection established at step 2.

-Editor's note: Whether the event report and event report acknowledgment reuse existing supplementary services messages or are defined using a new protocol needs to be determined at stage 3.

 7. The UE continues to monitor for and detect further trigger or periodic events as at step 3 and repeats steps 4-6 for each detected trigger or periodic event.

 8. The UE monitors the criteria received at step 1 for sending of cumulative event reports.
 If a cumulative event report timer was received at step 1, the UE starts the timer following step 1 and after each cumulative event report is sent.
 If a maximum number of user plane event reports was received at step 1, the UE maintains a count of the number of user plane event reports sent at step 5.
 When the cumulative event report timer expires or when the count of user plane events reports sent at step 5 reaches the maximum number of user plane event reports, the UE sends a cumulative event report and restarts the timer and the count of user plane event reports.
 The UE sends the cumulative event report to the LMF, H-GMLC and LCS Client or AF over the control plane portion of the periodic or triggered deferred 5GC-MT-LR using steps 25-30 of the procedure in clause 6.3.1.
 The cumulative event report indicates to the LMF, H-GMLC and External LCS Client or AF that the control plane portion of the periodic or triggered deferred 5GC-MT-LR is still active, that the UE is reporting events via user plane and may include statistics on the events reported since the last cumulative event report was sent (e.g. the number of event reports).